Hiking in the Polish Carpathians

 5

-Day 5-Waterfalls and lakes of the Tatra Mountains
+Day 5-Lakes of the Tatra Mountains

 A ten minute drive this morning takes us to the lower station of the cable car to Kasprowy Wierch, the starting point for today's walk to Czarny Staw lake (1,583 metres).
 Starting out at around 1000 metres we follow the trail to the Murowaniec mountain chalet and then on to the lake.
 From here, there's a choice to return with the tour leader to the chalet at Murowaniec and descend, or, if you're feeling strong, continue with our mountain guide up to the mountain pass at Karb (1,853 m), a beautiful spot located between the peaks of Koscielec and Maly Koscielec.
 We'll then climb the peak at Koscielec (2156m) before descending on the same route.
 Today's 17 kilometre/10.5 mile hike to Czarny Staw and back expected to take around 6 hours with an ascent and descent of 800 metres/2,625 feet.
 The optional extension to Koscielec is graded as Challenging and is an additional 3 kilometres/1.8 miles taking approximately 3 hours with an additional 500 metres/1640 feet of ascent and descent.